How KT Can Help Reduce Research Waste

 4. Are the complete results of the research accessible in publications?

 Chalmers and Glasziou discuss how negative results are often under-reported or slow to be published, while positive results are commonly over-reported in the literature.
-This phenomenon leads to a biased pool of published research, which doesn’t capture the whole picture.
+This phenomenon leads to a biased pool of published research, which doesn’t capture the whole picture (for more, read our blog on publication bias).
 Further, when research merely sits in labs and computer files, it represents a waste of research activities and findings.
 Research results need to be published regardless of the outcome — there are even peer-reviewed journals dedicated to ensuring these studies make it into the scientific evidence base.

 KT can play a role in reducing research waste, particularly around the idea of integrated KT — that is, engaging research users in all phases of the research process.
 Chalmers and Glasziou also make a number of recommendations for reducing research waste related to: training in research methods and reporting, funding incentives, and publication standards.